Alejogb1/job-board/blog-data/where-can-i-find-an-ethereum-rpc-server.md

 id: "where-can-i-find-an-ethereum-rpc-server"
 ---

-Okay, let's tackle this.
-Finding a reliable Ethereum RPC server, it seems, is a hurdle many developers encounter, and I've certainly been there myself a few times.
+,  Finding a reliable Ethereum RPC server, it seems, is a hurdle many developers encounter, and I've certainly been there myself a few times.
 During the early days of a decentralized exchange project I worked on, sourcing a consistent and performant RPC provider was critical to our functionality and, let’s be frank, our sanity.
 It's not just a matter of picking one off a list; there are nuances to consider.

 Fundamentally, an Ethereum RPC (Remote Procedure Call) server is your application's gateway to the Ethereum network.
 It allows you to interact with the blockchain – read data, submit transactions, and so forth – without having to run a full Ethereum node yourself.
 This is often the most practical approach, especially in resource-constrained environments or for developers new to the ecosystem.
 Without one, your application remains essentially blind to the activity and state of the Ethereum blockchain.